bingozhyr/f-BGM/README.md

 ```
 f-bgm.py -s SEQUENCE [-a ANNOTATION] -p PATH --pred_score_top_ratio PRED_SCORE_TOP_RATIO
 ```
 Three parameters '-s', '-p' and '--pred_score_top_ratio' are required to be specified.
 The parameter '-s' indicates the genome sequence file to be analyzed, the supported formats include (1) genbank (\*.gbk, \*.gb and \*gbff) and (2) fasta (\*.fa, \*.fasta and \*.fa).
-If a genbank file is provided, then it will undergo strict validity check, please confirm its consistency with [the demo file](demo/demo.gbff) in feature types and data fields.
+If a genbank file is provided, then it will undergo strict validity check, please confirm its consistency with [the demo file](demo/demo.gbff) in data fields.
 If the file is of fasta format (recommended), then a genomic annotation file in gff3 format (\*.gff and \*.gff3) can be optionally provided through the parameter '-a'.
 On this occasion validity check will be also performed, please confirm its format consisitency with [the demo file](demo/demo.gff3).
 If the fasta file is provided without specified '-a', then the toolkit will automatically invoke the AUGUSTUS tool for *de novo* generation of genome annotations.

 '-p' is the working path for the genome mining task, all the intermediate and final results will be generated in it.